Nursing Assistant I (NAI)

 When is the class offered?

-Davidson Hybrid NAI program – Online assignments are posted weekly.
-Students will also meet at the Davidson Campus for some classes and all labs.
+DAVIDSON CAMPUS HYBRID – Online assignments are posted weekly.
+Students will also meet at the Davidson campus for some classes and all labs.

 DAVIDSON CAMPUS – Typically, two classes are offered each semester on the Davidson campus.